Kick-Ass (franchise)

 Kick-Ass, co-written and directed by Matthew Vaughn and also co-written by Jane Goldman, was released in March 2010.
 The film stars Aaron Taylor-Johnson and Chloë Grace Moretz.
-A sequel to this film, Kick-Ass 2, was released in August 2013.
-An untitled third Kick-Ass film and a spin-off prequel film Hit-Girl are in development.
+A sequel to this film, Kick-Ass 2, written and directed by Jeff Wadlow, was released in August 2013.
 Adaptations of the films have been published, and numerous Kick-Ass video games have been released since 2010.
+In January 2024, Matthew Vaughn revealed that a new trilogy of Kick-Ass films are in the works, and that the first two films, directed by Damien Walters and titled Stuntnuts: The Movie and Stuntnuts Does School Fight, had secretly been greenlit, cast, and had completed filming.